constellationz/pulsar/README.md

-# Cosmic for Arch Linux
+# Pulsar for Arch Linux

-Cosmic is a collection of programs to make a full tiling desktop on Arch Linux.
+Pulsar is a collection of programs to make a full tiling desktop on Arch Linux.

 ## Motivations